omitogunjesufemi/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

-`8-model_state_fetch_first.py` | A script that prints the first State object from the database `9-model_state_filter_a.py` | Lists all State objects that contain the letter a from the database `10-model_state_my_get.py` | A script that prints the State object with the name pass as argument from the database
+`8-model_state_fetch_first.py` | A script that prints the first State object from the database `9-model_state_filter_a.py` | Lists all State objects that contain the letter a from the database `10-model_state_my_get.py` | A script that prints the State object with the name pass as argument from the database `11-model_state_insert.py` | A script that adds the State object Louisiana to the database